kubesphere-extensions/applicationset/README.md

 # Argo CD ApplicationSet Controller

+## :warning: This project is only used to build multi-arch images for v0.4.1, the source project has been archived.
+Please look at https://github.com/argoproj/argo-cd for ArgoCD latest releases.

 The ApplicationSet controller is a Kubernetes controller that adds support for a new custom `ApplicationSet` CustomResourceDefinition (CRD).
 This controller/CRD enables both automation and greater flexibility when managing Argo CD Applications across a large number of clusters and within monorepos, plus it makes self-service usage possible on multitenant Kubernetes clusters.

 The ApplicationSet controller provides the ability: